reald/uv-k5-firmware-custom/README.md

 - Disable squelch (Menu: Sql = 0)
 - Disable dual watch (Menu: RxMode = MAIN ONLY).
 - Select number of foxes in menu "NumFox" (default = 5, min = 1, max = 10; 0 disables fox timing).
 - Choose duration time of one fox transmission in menu "FoxDur".
 Default is 60s.
 Modify with UP/DOWN key in 0.1s steps or enter value as *5 digit number* in 1/100s resolution.
 Confirm with menu button (min = 001.00s, max = 999.99s).
 - Enter beep signal before end of fox cycle time (menu "EndSig", 0s = off, 1..30s).
 - Adjust clock correction if necessary (menu "ClkCor", details below).
 - Activate VFO A (long pressing key "2 A/B" toggles between both VFOs.
 - Enter the frequency of the foxes using the number keys.
 If memory mode is active long press "3 VFO MR" to change to frequency mode.
-- Choose the modulation type of the foxes in menu "Demod" (e.g. AM).
+- Choose the modulation type of the foxes in menu "Demodu" (e.g. AM).
 - Select a narrow bandwidth mode in menu "BW W/N": "U 1K7" is 1.7 kHz, (this is the smallest possible value; shown as "U-") or "U 2K5" which is 2.5 kHz (shown as "N-" on the ARDF screen).
 - Switch to VFO B by long pressing "2 A/B".
 This VFO will mostly be used for the return beacon.
 - Configure frequency, modulation and bandwidth the same way as for VFO A.
 - Change back to VFO A by long pressing "2 A/B".
+- If you want to use distance prediction, calibrate RSSI0 at 100m distance (menu "RSS100", details below.).

 - Unscrew antenna and add a directional antenna with good front/back ratio.
 - Select a medium volume and try not to change it.
 Volume adjustment should be done with gain control (UP/DOWN keys).